Mistrial declared in Bill Cosby's criminal trial as jury deadlocks

 Cosby lowered and shook his head in the courtroom as she spoke.

-Gianna Constand, the accuser's fiercely protective mother, testified that Cosby apologized over the phone to her and her daughter and offered to pay for her schooling.
-Cosby also declined to tell her what pills he had given Andrea Constand, but he did say they were from a prescription bottle, she testified.
+Gianna Constand, the accuser's mother, testified that Cosby apologized over the phone to her and her daughter and offered to pay for her schooling.
+Cosby also declined to tell her what pills he had given Andrea, but he did say they were from a prescription bottle, she testified.

 'I was mistaken'

-Defense attorneys argued that the sexual contact was part of a consenting relationship between Cosby and Constand.
-They cast Cosby as an unfaithful husband -- but not a criminal.
+Defense attorneys argued the sexual contact was part of a consenting relationship between the two.
+They cast Cosby as an unfaithful husband -- not a criminal.

-In a tense cross-examination, defense attorneys pointed out that several of Constand's initial statements to police, including the date of the alleged assault, were later proved to be false.
+In a tense cross-examination, the defense pointed out that several of Constand's initial statements to police, including the date of the alleged assault, were false.

 "I was really nervous and wasn't able to recall every particular moment that I had seen Mr. Cosby in order of dates," she explained.

-In addition, Constand initially told police that she had not been alone with Cosby prior to the alleged assault and that they had little contact after.
-However, she testified that she had been alone in a hotel room with Cosby beforehand, and that there were 72 calls between the two afterward.
+Constand initially told police she had not been alone with Cosby before the alleged assault and that they had little contact afterward.
+However, she testified she had been alone in a hotel room with Cosby beforehand and had 72 phone calls with him afterward.

-She also asked Cosby's representatives for free tickets for her and her family to see Cosby's stand-up show in Toronto in August, half a year after the alleged assault.
+She also asked Cosby's representatives for free tickets for her and her family to see Cosby's stand-up show in Toronto half a year after the alleged assault.

-But she said the hotel room meeting was not romantic, and explained that she made those phone calls as part of her job responsibility at Temple.
-She got the show tickets because her family loved Cosby, and she hadn't yet told them about the alleged assault, she said.
+But she said the hotel room meeting was not romantic, and explained she made phone calls as part of her job responsibility at Temple.
+She got the show tickets because her family loved Cosby, and she hadn't said anything yet about what happened, she said.

-Defense attorneys said those were not the actions of a sexual assault victim and suggested she was lying.
+Defense attorneys said those were not the actions of an assault victim and suggested she was lying.

 "I was mistaken," she said.
 "It was a lot of confusion putting a lot of dates together."

-Jurors did hear Cosby's side of the story -- but not in his voice.
-Prosecutors and police detectives read aloud portions of Cosby's statements to police in 2005 and in a civil deposition in 2006.
-In those interviews, Cosby admitted to sexual contact with Constand and said they had previously had a romantic encounter.
+Jurors heard Cosby's side of the story -- but not in his voice.
+Prosecutors and police detectives read aloud portions of Cosby's statements to police in 2005 and in a civil deposition from 2006.
+In those interviews, Cosby admitted to sexual contact with Constand and said they had had a romantic encounter.

 He also said the pills he gave her were over-the-counter Benadryl, which he admitted can cause sleepiness.

-In the civil deposition, Cosby admitted that he had previously obtained prescriptions for Quaaludes, a powerful sedative, with the intention of giving the drugs to women with whom he wanted to have sex.
+In the deposition, Cosby admitted he had previously obtained prescriptions for Quaaludes, a powerful sedative, with the intention of giving the drugs to women with whom he wanted to have sex.

-Prosecutors say his prior use of Quaaludes shows that Cosby had knowledge of what he was doing when he gave her the pills.
+Prosecutors said the use of Quaaludes showed that Cosby had knowledge of what he was doing when he gave Constand the pills.

 How we got here